our-story-media/ourstory-resources/doc_gen/materials/README.md

 ## Branding

-You are free to use the Indaba branding however you wish.
+You are free to use the Indaba branding however you wish, download it from the [GitHub Folder of Resources](https://github.com/our-story-media/ourstory-resources/tree/master/branding)

-<DownloadLink url="https://github.com/our-story-media/ourstory-resources/tree/master/branding">GitHub Folder of Resources</DownloadLink>